-2. Academic Requirements
+B. Academic Requirements

-Academic requirements vary with each TTUHSC EI Paso School and particular degree program in which the student is enrolled.
+Academic requirements vary with each TTUHSC El Paso School and particular degree program in which the student is enrolled.
 Students should consult with their respective School's academic/program advisor and/or School's catalog and/or handbook for specific details.
+Information related to individual student progress toward degree is also available via the MyTech portal at DegreeWorks link under Registration heading.